 Handy tips for wine serving temperatures

-White wines definitely show their best when chilled — but be careful not to overdo it by serving it too cold.
-Often whites and rosés are served at such frigid temperatures that the wine is stunned and you lose all the fantastic aromas is has.
+White wines definitely show their best when chilled, but be careful not to overdo it by serving them too cold.
+Often whites and rosés are served at such frigid temperatures that the wine is stunned and you lose all the fantastic aromas.
 Here’s a good rule of thumb: except in the case of sparkling wines, if your glass appears frosty, the wine is probably too cold.